top of page

 My story & philosophy

-My oldest memory is sitting on a doorstep at the age of 4 with a colouring pad and crayons.
+One of my favourite photos is of me sitting on a doorstep at the age of 4 with a colouring pad and crayons.
 I've always had a fascination with colour and the urge to channel that creatively has just got stronger throughout my life.
 My formal training came later in life when, as a mature student I obtained a degree in Textile Design at the Winchester School of Art in the UK.
 Owning and operating my own studio has been a rare treat which I appreciate every day of my life.

 The process of making garments to wear from a range of natural materials is as exciting now as it must have been thousands of years ago and I cannot see a time when that thrill will ever diminish.